“What’s the story?”

 I’ll illustrate those points with the killing fields of Cambodia.
 Those fields are the setting for a story well-known today, about how Pol Pot and the Khmer Rouge committed genocide on a massive scale, wiping out between one and a half to two million people, or around twenty-five percent of the Cambodia’s population.
 And yet that story meant close to nothing until it became about one man with a problem rather than a whole population whose lives had ended.

-A measure of how close-to-nothing that genocide meant was delivered one evening in the late 1970s by Hughes Rudd, an anchor at the time of the CBS Morning News.
-Rudd said, almost offhandedly, that there were reports coming in, saying that perhaps half a million people were dead in Cambodia.
+A measure of how close-to-nothing that genocide meant to journalism at that time was delivered one evening in the late 1970s by Hughes Rudd, an anchor at the time of the CBS Morning News.
+Rudd said, almost offhandedly, that perhaps half a million people were dead in Cambodia.
 Rather than a story, this was just an item: too important to not mention but not interesting enough to say more about.
 The next morning I checked The New York Times and found the same item mentioned in a short piece on an inside page.
 It blew my mind: half a million dead, and no story.

 What made it not a story was the absence of all three elements.
 There were no characters, no conflict that was easy to describe, no movement toward resolution.
 Just a statistic.
 It hardly mattered to journalistic institutions of the time that the statistic itself was a massive one.